Show All Answers

 3.All interior neighborhood streets.
 4.Cleanup of cul‐de‐sacs and dead ends streets.

 Yes, the city will pickup dead wildlife if in the street or city right-of-way, but not on private property.
 Please contact the City of Portage Streets Maintenance Division at (269) 329-4444.
 Note: The city will not pick up domestic animals.
 For this service, please contact Kalamazoo County Animal Services and Enforcement at (269) 383-8775.

 Residents may report damage to a mailbox to the Streets Maintenance Division as soon as it is discovered.
-Please use the convenient Report It! module to file a report or contact the Streets Maintenance Division at (269) 329-4444.
+Please contact the Streets Maintenance Division at (269) 329-4444.

 Contact the City of Portage Purchasing Department at 269-324-9284.